Madd Rules in Tajweed: Complete Guide to Vowel Elongation

 Madd Rules — comprehensive coverage of all vowel elongation rules including Madd Asli (natural), Madd Fari (secondary), Munfasil and Muttasil, Laazim, Aridh lis-Sukoon and Lin, plus common mistakes and correction strategies.
 Each type has its own detailed lesson with examples, practice drills, and timing guidelines.

-Madd literally means "elongation" or "extension."
+Madd (مد) literally means "elongation" or "extension."
 In Tajweed, Madd refers to the elongation of vowel sounds beyond their normal duration.
-This elongation is not arbitrary but follows specific rules based on the letters involved and their context.
+This elongation is not arbitrary but follows specific rules based on the letters involved, their context, and the conditions that trigger different types of elongation.

 Key Characteristics